rioka/WebAPIWithCastleWindsor4/README.md

 # WebAPIWithCastleWindsor4
-Sample OWIN WebAPI project using Castle Windsor 4.x
+Sample OWIN WebAPI project using Castle Windsor 5.x (Note there is no ready-to-use package for 4.x: will wait until 5.0 is released)

 ## Create an OWIN WebAPI project from scratch
 * Create an empty project, no references